libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 set of nodes, without relying on an external peer discovery service.

 Peer Exchange (PX) kicks in when pruning a mesh because of oversubscription.
-Instead of simply telling the pruned peer to go away, the pruning peer provides a set of other peers where the pruned peer can connect to reform its mesh.
+Instead of simply telling the pruned peer to go away, the pruning peer _may_ provide a set of other peers where the pruned peer can connect to reform its mesh.
 In addition, both the pruned and the pruning peer add a backoff period from each other, within which they will not try to regraft.
 Both the pruning and the pruned peer will immediate prune a `GRAFT` within the backoff period.